dvk65/inland-flooding/GUIDE.md

 #### Area of Interest selection `area_list`
 The area of interest is the New England Region, including Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
 Initially, the focus was on Maine; however, due to the limited availability of recent flood event observations when Sentinel-2 data became accessible, the focus shifted.
 Under the guidance of Samuel Roy, a USGS scientist, the area of interest was expanded to include other states with potentially similar flood characteristics, particularly Vermont.
 Other states in the New England Region are also being considered.

-#### Duplicates check with some discussion of `elev_ft`
+#### Duplicates check `latitude`, `longitude`, and `event`
-Firstly, around 200 observations were removed due to duplicates after dropping the files attribute, which represents high-water mark files (primarily photos).
+Firstly, around 200 observations were removed due to duplicates after dropping the `files` attribute representing high-water mark files (primarily photos).
 These files can be viewed on the [STN Flood Event Viewer](https://stn.wim.usgs.gov/FEV/#2023JulyMANYVTFlood), but cannot be downloaded directly using `requests`.

 Secondly, approximately 2,400 observations were removed due to duplicate combinations of `latitude`, `longitude`, and `event`.
 A key task in using STN high-water marks is to retrieve corresponding satellite images based on the location and date of the high-water marks.
 Therefore, it's crucial to avoid collecting duplicate locations for the same flood event.